pasalkarvaibhavi/ExpenseTracker-FinTrack/README.md

 ## FinTrack - Expense Tracker

-FinTrack is your personal finance assistant to help user manage daily expenses, track budgets, and understand spending habits with a simple and intuitive interface.
+FinTrack is personal finance assistant to help user manage daily expenses, track budgets, and understand spending habits with a simple and intuitive interface.

 #### 🔑 Key Features